CyberCoyotes/Example-TraditionalHatchbot/README.md

-# 2023-TraditionalHatchbot-Example
+# Traditional Hatchbot Example

-A Java, command based robot from the VS Code examples for FRC.
+FRC Command-based robot implementing a pneumatics from the VS Code examples.

+Updated for 2023